cobaltblueocean/Docker-Kubernetes/README.md

 9. when complete this process, from other machie can access masterNode IP address and port to run the web app result.

+To enhance the maxmize availability, add workNodes to the node cluster, and setup load balancer to enable this command.

+$ sudo kubeadm init --control-panel-endpoint "LOAD_BALANCER_DNS:LOAD_BALANCER_PORT" --upload-certs

+For the security, write a security-cotext.yaml to enable user/group level access control.
+For logging and operation, we also can use Dashboard.

+also, we can see the log using this command.
+$ kubectl logs